learnbyexample/curated_resources/programming/CS_and_Programming.md

 #### <a name="faqs-on-stackexchange"></a>FAQs on stackexchange

-Given links sort the questions by votes, see also questions under frequent and other tabs
+Given links are sorted by votes, do explore other tabs as well

 * [softwareengineering.stackexchange](https://softwareengineering.stackexchange.com/questions?sort=votes)
 * [cs.stackexchange](https://cs.stackexchange.com/questions?sort=votes)